opentap/opentap/doc/Developer Guide/Attributes/Readme.md

 ```

 ### Opting out of range simplification with UseRanges
-This only affect sequences of elements such as Lists or Arrays.
+This only affects sequences of elements such as Lists or Arrays.
 Range simplification is normally applied when you write a range of values, e.g "1,2,3,4,5".
 This will get simplified to "1 : 5".

 You can opt out of that behavior using the UseRanges property as in the below example